Niagara Falls Canada: 2 Day Itinerary for First-Time Visitors

 The Skylon Tower has a rotating restaurant that includes incredible views 775 feet above the falls.
 Dining at the Skylon Tower includes access to the observation tower as well.
 In my experience, the food is average but the views are awesome!

-Other options include Milestones, Sky Fallsview Steakhouse, or Watermark Fallsview Dining at the Hilton Fallsview.
+Other options include Milestones, STK Steakhouse, Watermark Fallsview Dining at the Hilton Fallsview, or the Prime Steakhouse at the newly opened Brock Hotel.

 ⏰ Time: about 30 minutes ✓ Free ✓ Open All Year